 3: be motivated to continuously develop their knowledge and skills.

 4: contribute to society and maintain ties to the university.

 * Here we define chemical engineering as the discipline that requires a thorough grounding in chemistry and a working knowledge of advanced chemistry; material and energy balances applied to chemical processes; thermodynamics of physical and chemical equilibria; heat, mass and momentum transfer; chemical reaction engineering; continuous and stage-wise separation processes; process dynamics and control; process design and appropriate modern experimental and computing techniques.

-The student outcomes for the Department of Chemical and Biomolecular Engineering are outcomes a-k:(a) an ability to apply knowledge of mathematics, science, and engineering
+The student outcomes for the Chemical Engineering Program are outcomes a-k:(a) an ability to apply knowledge of mathematics, science, and engineering

 (b) an ability to design and conduct experiments, as well as to analyze and interpret data